truecharts/website/src/content/docs/SCALE/guides/truenas-web-gui-via-traefik.md

 To access the TrueNAS Web GUI via Traefik on port 443, use the `external-service` app:

-- Set `External Service IP` to the ip address of your TrueNAS server
+1. Set `External Service IP` to the ip address of your TrueNAS server
-- Set `Port Type` to `HTTPS`
+2. Set `Port Type` to `HTTPS`
-- Set `Service Port` to the same value as `Web Interface HTTPS Port` in the TrueNAS GUI Settings (`444` if you followed [Installing Traefik](/charts/premium/traefik/how-to))
+3. Set `Service Port` to the same value as `Web Interface HTTPS Port` in the TrueNAS GUI Settings (`444` if you followed [Installing Traefik](/charts/premium/traefik/how-to))
-- Setup Ingress according to guide 12 (set the `Host` and `HostName` values to e.g. truenas.example.com)
+4. Setup Ingress according to guide 12 (set the `Host` and `HostName` values to e.g. truenas.example.com)

-Now Traefik will serve the TrueNAS Web GUI over HTTPS on truenas.example.com.
+Now, Traefik will serve the TrueNAS Web GUI over HTTPS on truenas.example.com.
 Ensure your DNS points truenas.example.com to the ip address of your TrueNAS server.

 To check if you setup everything correctly, compare your settings to the settings in this screenshot: